gbdev/gb-asm-tutorial/src/index.md

 With that said, you can get started by simply navigating to the following page :)

+## Contributing

+Feel free to send feedback or suggestions in the form of Issues on the [GitHub repository](https://github.com/gbdev/gb-asm-tutorial).
+We're also looking for help for writing new lessons and improving the existing ones!
+Feel free to send Pull Requests and go through the Issues to see what needs to be worked on.

+You can help translating the tutorial on [Crowdin](https://crowdin.com/project/gb-asm-tutorial).

 ## Licensing

 **In short**:

 - Code within the tutorial is essentially **public domain**, meaning that you are allowed to copy it freely without restrictions.
 - You are free to copy the tutorial's contents (prose, diagrams, etc.), modify them, and share that, but you must give credit and license any copies permissively.
-- This site's *source code* can be freely copied, but you must give a license and copyright notice.
+- This site's _source code_ can be freely copied, but you must give a license and copyright notice.

 **Full details**, please follow these links for more information on the respective licenses:

-- All the code contained within the tutorial itself is licensed under <a rel="license" href="http://creativecommons.org/publicdomain/zero/1.0/">CC0</a>. *To the extent possible under law, all copyright and related or neighboring rights to code presented within GB ASM Tutorial have been waived.
-This work is published from France.*
+- All the code contained within the tutorial itself is licensed under <a rel="license" href="http://creativecommons.org/publicdomain/zero/1.0/">CC0</a>. _To the extent possible under law, all copyright and related or neighboring rights to code presented within GB ASM Tutorial have been waived._
 - The contents (prose, images, etc.) of this tutorial are licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.
 - Code used to display and format the site is licensed under the [MIT License](https://github.com/gbdev/gb-asm-tutorial/blob/master/LICENSE) unless otherwise specified.